hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ### Cross-correlation quality metrics

 Using the cross-correlation plot we can **compute metrics for assessing signal-to-noise ratios in a ChIP-seq experiment** and to ensure the fragment length is accurate based on the experimental design.
-Poor signal-to-noise and inaccurate fragment lengths can indicate problems with the ChIP-Seq data.
+Poor signal-to-noise and inaccurate fragment lengths can indicate problems with the ChIP-seq data.
 These metrics are described in more detail below:

 #### Normalized strand cross-correlation coefficent (NSC):